All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-We are the players in the world stage in the sense that we perform different roles here in this world stage.
+We are the players on the world stage in the sense that we perform different roles here on this stage.
 We play seven different roles in our entire lifetime and finally depart from this world stage.

 REFERENCE TO THE CONTEXT